wqrydqk/wqrydqk.github.io/_pages/about.md

 Currently, I am applying for Ph.D.
 2024 Fall in the US, the direction I would like to apply and major in is **Dynamics and Control**.
 This web page serves as the online CV.

-You can find the nearest pdf version of my CV here: [Buyao Lyu's Curriculum Vitae](../assets/Resume_BuyaoLyu.pdf), and the information on this homepage aligns with the nearest version of my pdf CV.
+You can find the nearest pdf version of my CV here: [Buyao Lyu's Curriculum Vitae](../assets/Resume_BuyaoLyu.pdf), and the information on this web page aligns with the nearest version of my pdf CV.

 [Email](mailto:wqrydqk@umich.edu)